Intervention/docs/image/v3/introduction/upgrade.md

 - The [caching library](https://packagist.org/packages/intervention/imagecache)
   of Intervention Image 2 is not supported by the new version.

-- The service providers for the Laravel were removed to avoid a dependency to the framework and to highlight Intervention Image rather framework agnostic, which it always was.
+- The service providers for the Laravel framework were removed to avoid a dependency to the framework and to highlight Intervention Image rather framework agnostic, which it always was.
 However, there is an [official package for Laravel integration](https://github.com/Intervention/image-laravel)